The Sopranos: Premise

-Primarily set in New Jersey and New York City, the series follows Tony Soprano, a North Jersey-based Italian-American mobster, who tries to balance his family life with his role as boss of the Soprano family.
-Suffering from panic attacks, Tony engages in therapy sessions with psychiatrist Jennifer Melfi off and on throughout the series.
-At various points in the series, Tony finds himself at odds with his uncle Junior, his wife Carmela, other mobsters within the Soprano family, and the New York City-based Lupertazzi family, putting his life at risk on multiple occasions.
+The series follows Tony Soprano, a North Jersey-based Italian-American mobster, who tries to balance his family life with his role as the boss of the DiMeo crime family.
+Tony's career causes him frequent rage and anxiety, and after suffering from a particularly bad panic attack, he reluctantly begins therapy sessions with psychiatrist Jennifer Melfi.
+In Dr. Melfi's office, Tony slowly begins to open up about his emotional problems, even as his career continually leads him into dangerous and even life-threatening scenarios.
+He finds himself at odds with his wife Carmela, his uncle Junior, and other ambitious family members, as well as the Lupertazzi crime family of New York.

 Production

 Conception

 David Chase had worked as a television writer and producer for more than 20 years before creating The Sopranos.
 He had been employed as a staff writer or producer for several television series, including Kolchak: The Night Stalker, Switch, The Rockford Files, I'll Fly Away, and Northern Exposure.
-He had also co-created the short-lived original series Almost Grown in 1988.
+He had also co-created the series Almost Grown in 1988.
 He made his television directorial debut in 1986 with the "Enough Rope for Two" episode of Alfred Hitchcock Presents.
 He also directed episodes of Almost Grown and I'll Fly Away in 1988 and 1992, respectively.
 In 1996, he wrote and directed the television film The Rockford Files: Punishment and Crime.
 He served as showrunner for I'll Fly Away and Northern Exposure in the 1990s.
 Chase won his first Emmy Award in 1978 for his work on The Rockford Files (shared with fellow producers) and his second for writing the 1980 television film Off the Minnesota Strip.
 By 1996, he was a coveted showrunner.

 The story of The Sopranos was initially conceived as a feature film about "a mobster in therapy having problems with his mother".
 Chase got some input from his manager Lloyd Braun and decided to adapt it into a television series.
 He signed a development deal in 1995 with production company Brillstein-Grey and wrote the original pilot script.
-He drew heavily from his personal life and his experiences growing up in New Jersey, and has stated that he tried to apply his own "family dynamic to mobsters".
+He drew heavily from his personal life and his experiences growing up in an Italian-American family in New Jersey, and has stated that he tried to apply his own "family dynamic to mobsters".
 For instance, the tumultuous relationship between series protagonist Tony Soprano and his mother Livia is partially based on Chase's relationship with his own mother.
 He was also in psychotherapy at the time and modeled the character of Jennifer Melfi after his own psychiatrist.